haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 categories: ["Machine Learning"]
 ---

-Machine learning inference have evolved tremendously in the past several years.
+Machine learning inference has evolved tremendously in the past several years.
 With a wide variety of tools and frameworks out there to simplify deployment and logging.
-But offently, the inference step is usually bypassed and not shiny as building ML model.
-However in the ML cycle, training ML model only took 20 perentage of full pipeline ML project.
-Especially serving AI model in end user is rather simple and only for MVC phase.
-Therefore how we can server AI model in real world and make AI infernce cycle fast both in implement stage, logging and rebuild.
-We will dive deep in some best-practices in software development and how it can be implemented in AI respective.
+But often, the inference step is usually bypassed and not shiny as building ML model.
+However in the ML cycle, the training ML model only took 20 percent of the full pipeline ML project.
+Especially serving AI model in end-user is rather simple and only for MVC phase.
+Therefore how we can server AI model in the real world and make the AI inference cycle fast both in the implementation stage, logging, and rebuilding.
+We will dive deep into some best practices in software development and how they can be implemented in AI respective.

 <!--more-->
 ## Introduction

-For the simple AI project, we will use twitter sentiment analyst to demonstrate our project.
+For the hands-on AI project, we will use Twitter sentiment analyst to demonstrate our project.

-![Twitter Sentiment](twitter-sentiment.webp "Twitter Sentiment")

-The idea of project is getting metadata from twitter url and analyst sentiment of text.
-After that we will aggregate sentiment text from indivual user to analyst more sentiment for each user.
+![Twitter Sentiment](twitter-sentiment.webp "Twitter Sentiment") The idea of the project is to get metadata from Twitter URL and sentiment analyst content.
+After that, we will aggregate sentiment text from the individual user to analyze more sentiment for each user.

+{{< admonition info >}}

-The service can be descriped in the diagram below and avaialable in our [github repo](https://github.com/haicheviet/blog-code/tree/main/machine-learning-inference-on-industry-standard)
+The service can be described in the diagram below and full project available in our [github repo](https://github.com/haicheviet/blog-code/tree/main/machine-learning-inference-on-industry-standard)

+{{< / admonition >}}

 ![Inference Design](ml-inference.webp "Inference Design")

 ## Choosing the right format model

-For this project, we will use [transformer roberta model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) to analyst text sentiment
+The model I pick is [transformer roberta model](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment) to analyst text sentiment
 Firstly, we will find optimize model format to boost inference and standardized our inference code.
 For pytorch model, we used [torch script](https://pytorch.org/docs/stable/jit.html) to tranform our model to jit format.
 The translate code is in my [github](https://github.com/haicheviet/blog-code/blob/main/machine-learning-inference-on-industry-standard/generate_torch_script.py), you can reproduce and testing by yourself.

 ![Pytorch comparison](torch-comparison.webp "Pytorch comparison")

 The performance boost is not much but for [GPU model](https://www.educba.com/pytorch-jit/) the runtime of torchscript proves to be better than PyTorch.

-The serving code is somewhat simple and already in [ScriptModule](https://pytorch.org/docs/stable/generated/torch.jit.ScriptModule.html#torch.jit.ScriptModule) format that will not change even we change our base model.
+The serving code is somewhat simple `torch.jit.load` and already in [ScriptModule](https://pytorch.org/docs/stable/generated/torch.jit.ScriptModule.html#torch.jit.ScriptModule) format that will not change even we change our base model.

-**Insert Image here**

-For futher optimize model inference time, technique such as quantization or pruning can be applied but require deep dive in investigate model architecture and each architecture have its own pruning method.
-[TVM](https://tvm.apache.org/) framework can be used to auto pruning but required more time to choosing the right compile and GPU tuning.
-The optimize process is very complicated and deserve its own dedicate blog and I will talk about in another time.
-For pytorch model, no-braniner way is to convert to script format and gain 5->10% percent performance for free
+To further optimize model inference time, a technique such as quantization or pruning can be applied but require deep dive into investigating model architecture and each architecture has its pruning method.
+[TVM](https://tvm.apache.org/) framework can be used for auto pruning but required more time to choose the right compile and GPU tuning.
+The optimized process is very complicated and deserves its dedicated blog and I will talk about it at another time.
+For the PyTorch model, the no-brainer way is to convert to script format and gain 5->10% percent performance for free

 ## Restapi and project template